October Cherries

-The October Cherries were a rock group from Singapore that was founded in the late 1960s.
+The October Cherries were a rock group from Singapore that was founded in 1968.
 They recorded a number of singles and albums They also had a chart hit in Australia.

 Background

 The group was influenced by The Beatles and were popular in Malaysia and the Netherlands.

 The Surfers

 The group was originally known as the Surfers.
 They were signed to the EMI label.

 The Surfers released the Hooray for Hazel EP on Columbia ECHK-602 in 1968.
 It included the songs, "Hooray for Hazel", "Mony Mony", "Answer Me" and "Honey (I Miss You)".
 The group also backed Asha Puthli on an EP recording which was released that year.
 The songs were "Angel of the Morning", "The Sounds of Silence", "Sunny" and "Fever".

 Due to being unable to have their recordings released in Europe, stemming from the unwillingness of EMI, the group changed their name to The October Cherries in 1968.
 As they were signed on as The Surfers, changing their name to October Cherries via a legal hole in their contract enabled the action.
 This also led to the formation of Baal Records.